mui/material-ui/CONTRIBUTING.md

 ### Issue Guidelines

-Please begin the title with '[ComponentName]' where appropriate, and use a succint description. "doesn't work" doesn't help others find similar issues.
+- Please begin the title with '[ComponentName]' where appropriate, and use a succint description. "doesn't work" doesn't help others find similar issues.

-Please don't group multiple topics into one issue, but instead each should be its own issue.
+- Please don't group multiple topics into one issue, but instead each should be its own issue.

-And please don't just '+1' an issue.
+- And please don't just comment '+1' on an issue.
 It spams the maintainers and doesn't help move the issue forward.

 ## Submitting a Pull Request